Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Why does a Development Team need a Sprint Goal?

-- [ ] A Sprint Goal ensures that all of the Product Backlog items selected for the Sprint are implemented.
+- [ ] A Sprint Goal ensures that all of the Product Backlog Items selected for the Sprint are implemented.
 - [x] The Development Team is more focused with a common yet specific goal.
 - [ ] Sprint Goals are not valuable.
 Everything is known from the Product Backlog.
 - [ ] A Sprint Goal only gives purpose to Sprint 0.

 _[⬆ Back to Top](#table-of-contents)_

-### How should Product Backlog items be chosen when multiple Scrum Teams work from the same Product Backlog?
+### How should Product Backlog Items be chosen when multiple Scrum Teams work from the same Product Backlog?

 - [ ] The Product Owner should provide each team with its own Product Backlog.
 - [x] The Development Teams pull in work in agreement with the Product Owner.
 - [ ] Each Scrum Team takes an equal numbers of items.
-- [ ] The Scrum Team with the highest velocity pulls Product Backlog items first.
+- [ ] The Scrum Team with the highest velocity pulls Product Backlog Items first.
 - [ ] The Product Owner decides.

 _[⬆ Back to Top](#table-of-contents)_